orgkushal/orgkushal/README.md

 - 🔭 I’m currently working on #DualDegrees
 - 🌱 I’m currently learning #DataScience
 - 👯 I’m looking to collaborate on #Python Projects
-- 💬 Ask me about #pythonic way of coding
+- 💬 Ask me about #Pythonic way of coding
 - 📫 How to reach me: Twitter - @orgkushal (https://twitter.com/orgkushal)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: "If I could live anywhere in the world, it would be SpaceX Headquaters."